 The water pump is self-priming and totally automatic, operating on demand whenever water is required.
 The water pump is used to pressurize the fresh water system when the unit is not connected to city water.
+Water pump switches may be located in the bathroom, above the entrance door, and in the water works compartment.
 To start the pump follow these instructions: